 - shipping information (to receive your DNA distribution)

-- primary contact information (email address, phone number)
+- primary instructor information (email address, phone number)

 - resource description details (including faculty/instructor names, laboratory space information, team composition (if available), financial resources information)

 This is your formal team name that will be read by both people and computers so it must be simple and descriptive.
 The team name should be reflective of a team's school and/or location.
 Please do not include other information, such as school mascots.